 A Better Call Tracking Solution

-The best way to fix the out-of-the-box tracking is to implement a separate, more advanced call-tracking solution.
+One way to fix Google’s out-of-the-box call tracking is to implement a separate, more advanced call-tracking solution.
 There are many call tracking software apps on the market today, including:

-Callrail is a 3rd party software that allows us to build tracking numbers, and get important call details not available in the standard Google Ads call tracking.
+CallRail is a 3rd party software that allows a business to build tracking numbers and procure important details about phone calls not available in the standard Google Ads call tracking.

-For call tracking to work, we build a tracking number that automatically forwards the call to your main business line, allowing us to collect statistics on the phone call.
+For call tracking to work, we first build tracking phone numbers that automatically forward the call to your main business line, allowing us to collect statistics on the phone call.

 - Exact Caller Number